Using the DMF Recorder Node

 Overview

-The DANZ Monitoring Fabric (DMF) Recorder Node is integrated with the DANZ Monitoring Fabric for single-pane-of-glass monitoring.
-A single DMF Controller can manage multiple Recorder Nodes, delivering packets for recording through Out-of-Band policies.
-The DMF Controller also provides central APIs for packet queries across one or multiple recorder nodes and for viewing errors, warnings, statistics, and the status of connected recorder nodes.
+The DANZ Monitoring Fabric (DMF) Recorder Node (RN) integrates with the DMF for single-pane-of-glass monitoring.
+A single DMF Controller can manage multiple RNs, delivering packets for recording through Out-of-Band policies.
+The DMF Controller also provides central APIs for packet queries across one or multiple RNs and for viewing errors, warnings, statistics, and the status of connected RNs.

-A DMF out-of-band policy directs matching packets to be recorded to one or more recorder nodes.
-A recorder node interface identifies the switch and port used to attach the recorder node to the fabric.
-A DMF policy treats these as delivery interfaces and adds them to the policy so that flows matching the policy are delivered to the specified recorder node interfaces.
+A DMF out-of-band policy directs matching packets for recording to one or more RNs.
+An RN interface identifies the switch and port used to attach the RN to the fabric.
+A DMF policy treats these as delivery interfaces and adds them to the policy so that flows matching the policy are delivered to the specified RN interfaces.

 Configuration Summary

-At a high level, follow the below three steps to use the recorder node.
+At a high level, follow the below three steps to use the Recorder Node (RN).

-Step 2: Define a DANZ Monitoring Fabric (DMF) policy to select the traffic to forward to the recorder node.
+Step 2: Define a DANZ Monitoring Fabric (DMF) policy to select the traffic to forward to the RN.

 Step 3: View and analyze the recorded traffic.

-- Name: Each recorder node requires a name that is unique among recorder nodes in the connected fabric.
-If the name is removed, all configuration for the given recorder node is removed.
+- Name: Each RN requires a unique name among recorder nodes in the connected fabric.
+Removing the name removes the entire configuration for the given RN.

-- Management MAC address: Each recorder node must have a management MAC address that is unique in the connected fabric.
+- Management MAC address: Each RN must have a unique management interface MAC address in the connected fabric.

-- Packet removal policy: This defines the behavior when the recorder node disks reach capacity.
-The default policy causes the earliest recorded packets to be overwritten by the most recent packets.
+- Packet removal policy: Defines the behavior when the RN disks reach capacity.
+The default policy causes the overwriting of the earliest recorded packets by the most recent packets.
 The other option is to stop recording and wait until space is available.

-- Record enable or Record disable: Recording of packets is enabled by default, but it can be enabled or disabled for a specific recorder node.
+- Record enable, or Record disable: DMF enables packet recording by default but can be enabled or disabled for a specific RN.

-- Static auth tokens: Static auth tokens are pushed to each recorder node as an alternative form of authentication in headless mode, when the DMF Controller is unreachable, or by third-party applications that do not have or do not need DMF Controller credentials.
+- Static auth tokens: Static auth tokens are pushed to each RN as an alternative form of authentication in headless mode when the DMF Controller is unreachable or by third-party applications that do not have or do not need DMF Controller credentials.

-- Controller auth token: The recorder node treats the controller as an ordinary client and requires it to present valid credentials in the form of an authentication token.
-The DMF Controller authentication token is automatically generated but can be reset upon request.
+- Controller auth token: The RN treats the controller as an ordinary client and requires it to present valid credentials as an authentication token.
+The DMF Controller authentication token is automatically generated and resettable upon request.

-- Pre-buffer: This buffer, which is defined in minutes, is used for proactive network monitoring without recording and retaining unnecessary packets.
-Once the buffer is full, the oldest packets are deleted.
+- Pre-buffer: This buffer, defined in minutes, is used for proactive network monitoring without recording and retaining unnecessary packets.
+Once the buffer is full, DMF deletes the oldest packets.

-- Maximum disk utilization: This defines the maximum disk utilization in terms of a percentage between 5% and 95%.
-When the configured utilization is reached, the packet removal policy is enforced.
+- Maximum disk utilization: This defines the maximum disk utilization as a percentage between 5% and 95%.
+After reaching the configured utilization, DMF enforces the packet removal policy.
 The default maximum disk utilization is 95%.

-- Maximum packet age: This defines the maximum age in minutes of any packet in the recorder node.
-It can be used in combination with the packet removal policy to control when packets are deleted based on age rather than disk utilization alone.
-When not set, the maximum packet age is not enforced and packets are kept until the maximum disk utilization is reached.
+- Maximum packet age: This defines the maximum age in minutes of any packet in the RN.
+Use it with the packet removal policy to control when packets are deleted based on age rather than disk utilization alone.
+When not set, DMF does not enforce the maximum packet age and keeps packets until the maximum disk utilization is reached.

 Indexing Configuration

-The recorder node indexing configuration defines the fields that can be used to query packets on the recorder node.
-By default, all indexing fields are enabled in the indexing configuration.
-You can selectively disable indexing fields you do not wish to use in recorder node queries.
+The Recorder Node (RN) indexing configuration defines the fields used to query packets on the RN.
+By default, DMF enables all indexing fields in the indexing configuration.
+Selectively disable the specific indexing fields not required in RN queries.

 Disabling indexing fields has two advantages.
 First, it reduces the index space required for each packet recorded.
 Second, it improves query performance by reducing unnecessary overhead.
-It is recommended that unnecessary indexing fields be disabled.
+Arista recommends disabling unnecessary indexing fields.

 - MAC Source